-For manure application rates,
+For manure application rates, consider the crop N, P, and K

 Consider the nutrient needs of crop crops, which is especially important rotations rather than just individual for P and K management.

 Allocate manure to fields based on soil tests and crops to be grown.